MichalSzachniewicz/michalszachniewicz.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD student at the University of Oxford, supervised by Ehud Hrushovski.
+I am a PhD student at the University of Oxford, supervised by [Ehud Hrushovski](https://www.maths.ox.ac.uk/people/ehud.hrushovski).
+Before, I was a Master's student at the University of Warsaw, supervised by [Joachim Jelisiejew](https://www.mimuw.edu.pl/~jjelisiejew/) and a Bachelor's student at the University of Wrocław, under supervision of [Krzysztof Krupiński](https://www.math.uni.wroc.pl/~kkrup/).

 I am interested in interactions between Model Theory, Algebraic Geometry and Number Theory.